Which Airlines Allow Emotional Support Animals

 First and foremost, the seat in front is usually more spacious if you can get it.
 When flying, the more room you can get for your pet, the more comfortable they will be, and the fewer signs of stress they will show while flying.
 Don't forget to take advantage of opportunities for individuals with disabilities, families, or active duty military to board the flight first.
 This early boarding can help with making sure you are comfortable in your seat.

-Make Sure Your Dog Is In Good Health Before You Travel
+Make Sure Your Pet Is In Good Health Before You Travel

-• Has your dog been sick the last few days?
+Has your pet been sick the last few days?

-• If they have never flown, how do they do in the car, or in new environments?
+If they have never flown, how do they do in the car or new environments?

 Generally, you want to make sure that your dog is prepared to fly and can handle any stress that might come.
-Traveling with a nervous dog, even if they serve as emotional support for you, can be stressful for them.
-Seeing your pet in distress can also raise your stress levels, increasing your anxiety and overall can have a negative effect on your mental health.
+Traveling with a nervous pet, even if they serve as emotional support for you, can be stressful for them.
+Seeing your pet in distress can also raise your stress levels, increase your anxiety, and hurt your mental health.

 Generally, you will have less of a headache needing to explain how your dogs and cats provide emotional support if your dog or cat is well-behaved.
 This does not mean your ESA needs to be trained to do work that helps your disability.
-For an air service that accepts traveling with an ESA (dogs and cats) they do not need to know how to work or perform tasks.
+For an air service that accepts traveling with a pet, they do not need to know how to work or perform tasks.

-However, the better trained your dog or cat, the less people will be inclined to ask you questions and make your life more challenging as you board your flight.
+However, the better trained your pet, the less people will be inclined to ask you questions and make your life more challenging as you board your flight.
 It's best if your pet is well-behaved.
 Oftentimes, an animal with disruptive behavior will not be allowed to stay with its owner and instead may have to be a checked pet.

 Call Your Airlines